 You can also recover liquidated damages, equal to the same amount you should receive as back pay.
 So, if your unpaid wages equals $2000, you can get liquidated damages of $2000 too.
 Therefore, at this point, you may be eligible for $4000 worth of compensation.
 Furthermore, you can recover actual expenses that you incurred because of the wage denial.

-You wouldn’t have required the services of a Columbus unpaid wages attorney if not for your employer’s actions.
+You wouldn’t have needed to consider retaining the services of a Columbus unpaid wages attorney if not for your employer’s actions.
 So, the business owners often have to bear the costs of legal services and other related issues.
 Consequently, your recoverable damages will include your lawyer’s fees.
 You can also claim the costs of filing your claim in court and printing documents.
 This class of damages is vital because it protects your total wages.

 Is There a Time Limit on Claiming Unpaid Wages?